So, your little person just got their first smartphone – now what?

 - Never send photos of yourself to anybody

-- If you receive any abusive or rude calls, messages or photos, keep a record of the time and date and tell a parent or trusted adult.
-Do not forward these to other people.
+- If your child receives any abusive or rude calls, messages or photos, keep a record of the time and date.
+Remind them to tell a parent or trusted adult and not forward these to other people.

-- Be aware that anything you post on social media can be saved by other parties, even if you go on to delete it.
-If you use social media, ensure the social media profile is private and be mindful of everything you post and upload.
+- Educate your child on Social Media awareness.
+Anything they post on social media can be saved by other parties, even if they go on to delete it later.
+If they use social media, ensure the social media profile is private and be mindful of everything they post and upload.

 For further information on Three’s commitment to child safety and responsible phone use, see here.